-Both locations have grass-fed roast beef and pastured ham among the sliced deli meat options, and the Middleton store even has grass-fed hamburgers.
+All locations have grass-fed roast beef and pastured ham among the sliced deli meat options, and the Middleton store even has grass-fed hamburgers.
 Any sandwich can be customized, and lettuce-wrapped on request.
 Produce is often local and/or organic when possible.
 Great salad bar & hot bar.
 Check web site for daily specials: The grain-free chicken curry is excellent, as is the grain-free jambalaya.
 The seasoned meats on Taco Tuesday are good on lettuce, but even better on the roasted sweet potatoes.
 Breakfast is served in the morning, featuring local pastured meats and eggs.
 House-made bone broth from the meat case is occasionally found in the hot soup well.
-Paleo Mama deserts are available.
+Paleo Mama desserts are available.
 Full service juice and coffee bar stocks house-made almond milk.
 As long as you’re there, check out the 90% organic produce dept, mostly local meat dept, and good selection of paleo staples.
 Indoor and outdoor seating.
 Paleo catering available.

 1221 Williamson Street, Madison